-How To Iron Without An Ironing Board
+How to Iron Without an Ironing Board

+If you don't have an ironing blanket, a very thick cotton towel, preferably white, can be used.
 If your towels are not thick, stack two or three thinner towels to create a base.
 You will want to use white or off-white towels to prevent any color transfer between the towel and the garment you are ironing, especially if you are using steam.

-What If I Don't Have An Ironing Board Or An Iron?
+What If I Don't Have an Ironing Board or an Iron?

-I can't promise you a crisp, freshly starched look to your clothes without the use of an iron, but there are ways to reduce wrinkles on clothes without an iron or ironing board.
+We can't promise you a crisp, freshly starched look to your clothes without the use of an iron, but there are ways to reduce wrinkles on clothes without an iron or ironing board.

+Start by removing clothes from the dryer while they are slightly damp.
 Immediately hang them up to air dry.
 By smoothing the seams and fabrics while they are hanging, gravity will pull out some of the wrinkles.
 If the clothes should be folded, do that as soon as they are dry.
 Even gently placing them in a laundry basket and leaving them for several days will result in wrinkles.

 Try not to cram clothes together in closets and dresser drawers.
 When clothes are crammed tightly together, the weight "irons" in the wrinkles.
 Get rid of unworn garments or look for creative storage space under beds or on top of cabinets to store extra or out-of-season items.

-You can also reduce wrinkles by wetting a white, woven cotton towel, wringing out excess water.
-Toss the towel and the wrinkled item in the dryer and tumble for about 5 minutes on medium heat.
-After removing the garment, immediately hang it correctly to let wrinkles fall out.
+If clothes are wrinkled after storing them or when traveling, you can also steam many wrinkles out by running a hot shower, hanging the item in the bathroom, and letting the steam do the work.
+Another method is wetting a white, woven cotton towel, wringing out excess water, and tossing the towel and the wrinkled item in the dryer and tumbling for 5 to 10 minutes on medium heat.
+After removing the garment, immediately hang it to let wrinkles fall out.